phochste/Web-Solid-Auth/README.md

 - has\_access\_token()

-    Returns a true value when a cache contains an access token for the `host`.
+    Returns a true value when a cache contains an access token for the `webid`.

 - make\_clean()